Skip to Main Content

 Local Permit Expertise

-Expert navigation of Chinese permit systems through the China Film Administration and local film bureaus.
-We facilitate the mandatory local partnership arrangements and multi-agency approvals required for foreign productions.
+We steer Chinese permit systems with skill, working through the China Film Administration and local film bureaus.
+Our team sets up the required local partnerships and the multi-agency approvals that foreign shoots need.

 02.